Follow

 Windows Subsystem for Linux list distros in File Explorer list

 If you prefer using commands, you can use the Terminal app to get more details about your Linux setup.
-Note: These commands may require you to run the Terminal as an administrator.
+You do not need admin privileges for basic listing commands, but some management tasks may require them.

-Open the Terminal app to access Command Prompt or Windows PowerShell and type the following commands:
+Open the Terminal app to access Command Prompt or Windows PowerShell.

 wsl -l -v